ldtteam/MinecoloniesWiki/source/tutorials/schematics.md

 #### How to allow my players to use their scanned schematics on my server?

 Edit the configuration file and set allowPlayerSchematics to true.
 This allow the player to use its own decorations.
 It is not possible for the player to use is own huts' schematics.
 You can also limit the number of players' schematics at any given time by editing maxCachedSchematics (default is 100).
-When the limit is reacher, the server will start deleting unused schematics.
+When the limit is reached, the server will start deleting unused schematics.

 #### How to disable built-in schematics completely?